angeloanan/vod-squirrel/README.md

 ```

 > [!IMPORTANT]
-> When archiving a video longer than 2h40m, concatenating video chunks might fail due to `Too many files open`.
-You can fix this by increasing your system's `ulimit` for the maximum number of open files (`ulimit -n 100000`).
+> Archiving a long video might fail due to error `Too many files open`.
+You can fix this by increasing your system's `ulimit` for the maximum number of open files (`ulimit -n 10240`).
 >
-> You might want to check the OS' global maximum number of open files before setting the `ulimit` above (`cat /proc/sys/fs/file-max`).
+> You might want to check the OS' global maximum number of open files before setting the `ulimit` value above (`cat /proc/sys/fs/file-max`).

 You can use the `--help` flag to get a list of all available options: